SEEKCommons/seekcommons-org-website/in-person-convenings.md

 ### Organizing Team

 The event was organized this year by Erin Robinson, Ciera Martinez, Annie Snyder, Lane Rasberry, Jessica Reyes, and LF Murillo.

-Thank you for all the other members of the SEEKCommons team for their help as well!
+Special thanks to all the SEEKCommons project team members who provided help as well!